lukebfox/nixops-hetznercloud/README.md

 ## Testing

 From inside the development shell above, execute `pytest`.
 Remember to set the environmental variable `HCLOUD_API_TOKEN`.

+## Updating Dependencies
+There are times when you may want to update this project's dependencies.
+To get a more recent poetry/poetry2nix, you need to repin the nixpkgs flake input to the latest upstream commit by running `$ nix flake update --update-input nixpkgs`.
+To use your own local version of NixOps, or modify any python dependencies, edit `pyproject.toml` and run `poetry lock`.

 ---
 Credit to the maintainers of the nixops-aws plugin which was a really useful model for nixops plugins and elitak for the original nixos-infect script.